 • Have deliveries made during evenings and night hours of operation to promote increased activity.
 Use the front door only.

-• If possible, encourage police vehicles and taxis to use your business parking lot.
+• If possible, encourage police vehicles, taxis and rideshares to use your business parking lot

 • Keep cash floats at a minimum.
-Use a drop safe so as not to keep large amounts of cash in the till.
+Use a drop safe so as not to keep large amounts of cash in the till(s).

 • Record the serial numbers and denominations of a small number of bills.
 Place some in the register(s) as well as in bank deposit bags.
 In the event of a robbery, these bills should be passed to the robber.